Local Studies and Family History

-Established in 1884 this is the largest collection of local and family history material in the North East, we also collect current local material.
-Everyone is welcome to visit us and look at any of the collection, but, as many items are rare or irreplaceable most of the collection is not on public display.
-To see anything just make your selection from our catalogues or ask a member of staff.
+We have great resources for local studies and family history, the largest collection of local and family history material in the North East.
+And we collect current local material.
+Everyone is welcome to visit us and look at any of the collection but, as many items are rare or irreplaceable, some of the collection is not on public display.
+To see anything, just make your selection from our catalogues or ask a member of staff.

-Some of our historic maps of Newcastle have been digitised and can be found on our Newcastle Collection website.
+Some of our historic maps of Newcastle have been digitised and can be found on our Flickr Collection

 If you are unable to visit us, we can conduct some limited research on your behalf.
 If you require more extensive family history or general local research, a list of local researchers is available.